benpaullamb/IglooTax/README.md

 This web app uses option 1. front-end application.
 I created this with React.js.
 The design of the application is made to mimic Igloo Energy's website design.

-Some basics tests were written with Jest for the gross to net calculations, including actual example salaries, along with other inputs such as non-numbers.
+Some basic tests were written with Jest for the gross to net calculations, including actual example salaries, along with other inputs such as non-numbers.